 He claimed images of Limpopo ANC deputy chairperson Florence Radzilani and treasurer Danny Msiza were not used in any of the articles even though they were also implicated in Motau’s report.

 Malema said the media’s bias was part of a bid to have current president of both the country and the ANC, Cyril Ramaphosa, “win at all costs” when the country goes to the general elections next year.

 “They say the president knew about VBS and already the embedded journalists are on his defence.
-City Press said Ramaphosa knew, then people wanted evidence but there was no request for evidence when the DP (Shivambu) and the EFF were accused in Daily Maverick,” he remarked.
+After City Press said Ramaphosa knew, then people wanted evidence but there was no request for evidence when the DP (Shivambu) and the EFF were accused in Daily Maverick,” he remarked.

 Shivambu himself echoed those sentiments, challenging the Daily Maverick to produce evidence and describing the claims as “pure insanity”.